 Field Practicum, a distinct yet integral part of the MSSW curriculum, provides students with the opportunity to build, apply and integrate knowledge from all areas of the curriculum within a practice setting.

-In the first field practicum, students are placed in social service agencies under the supervision of Masters-level social workers, where they learn generalist practice methods utilized in working with individuals, groups, families, organizations, and communities.
-Students carry a caseload of 3-6 clients, facilitate or co-facilitate groups, and complete administration and planning projects.
+FIRST FIELD PRACTICUM: students are placed in social service agencies under the supervision of master’s level social workers.
+Students learn generalist practice methods utilized in working with individuals, groups, families, organizations, and communities.
+They carry a caseload of 3-6 clients, facilitate or co-facilitate groups, and complete administration and planning projects.
 Students typically spend 16-20 hours each week in their field placements, and attend classes the other weekdays.

 Students admitted to part-time or full-time extended study begin the field experience in their second academic year.
-Part-time or extended study students generally need to have a minimum of 8 weekday, daytime hours available (one full day or two half-days) of the 16 total weekly clock hours, while in the first placement, in order to access Master of Science in Social Work supervision.
+Part-time or extended study students generally need to have a minimum of 8 weekday, daytime hours available (one full day or two half-days) of the 16 total weekly clock hours, while in the first placement, in order to access MSSW supervision.

 SECOND FIELD PRACTICUM: completed in the student’s chosen concentration, may be completed as a full-time placement (36 hours per week in the spring semester), or as an extended block placement (18 hours per week in the spring and 18 hours per week in the summer).
 Students choosing an extended block placement postpone their graduation date until August, but are encouraged to participate in spring commencement exercises.